nixworks/public/news/2011/02/15/README.md

 ##### UNASUR Constitutive Treaty
 ### [The UNASUR Constitutive Treaty of the Union of South American Nations will come into force on March 11th, following the deposit of its ninth instrument of ratification, by the Uruguayan government. ](/news/2011/02/15/the-unasur-constitutive-treaty-of-the-union-of-south-american-nations-will-come-into-force-on-march-11th-following-the-deposit-of-its-ninth.md)
-_Context: Union of South American Nations, Uruguayan government, UNASUR Constitutive Treaty_
+_Context: Union of South American Nations, UNASUR Constitutive Treaty, Uruguayan government_

 ##### Islam
 ### [Islamic morality police arrest over 80 Muslims in Malaysia to prevent them from celebrating Valentine's Day. ](/news/2011/02/15/islamic-morality-police-arrest-over-80-muslims-in-malaysia-to-prevent-them-from-celebrating-valentine-s-day.md)
-_Context: Valentine's Day, Malaysia, Muslim, Islam_
+_Context: Valentine's Day, Islam, Muslim, Malaysia_

 ##### Italian Prime Minister
 ### [The Prime Minister of Italy Silvio Berlusconi is indicted on charges of paying for sex with an underaged girl and abuse of power in the so-called Rubygate scandal. ](/news/2011/02/15/the-prime-minister-of-italy-silvio-berlusconi-is-indicted-on-charges-of-paying-for-sex-with-an-underaged-girl-and-abuse-of-power-in-the-so-c.md)